SukanyaKarri/My-Assignments/README.md

 ## Task 5: Insights & Recommendations

 ## Tasks in brief:
-- I analyzed customer lifecycle data using SQL to calculate core SaaS metrics (MRR, churn, funnel conversion).
+- Analyzed customer lifecycle data using SQL to calculate core SaaS metrics (MRR, churn, funnel conversion).
 - I visualized the results in a single dashboard to understand revenue trends, customer drop-offs, churn behavior, and segment distribution,focusing on clarity and business meaning

 ## Key growth bottlenecks